Key Takeaways

 - Restaking Mechanism: Allows ETH stakers to reuse their staked assets across multiple protocols, enhancing security and capital efficiency.

-- Actively Validated Services (AVS): Developers can build various services, including data availability layers, oracles, and sidechains, secured by restaked ETH.
+- Autonomous Verifiable Services (AVS): Developers can build various services, including data availability layers, oracles, and sidechains, secured by restaked ETH.

 - Pooled Security Model: Increases network security by leveraging Ethereum’s validator set for external services.